The Ultimate Guide To E-Commerce SEO

 Introduction To E-Commerce SEO

-With the fast-evolving search engine algorithms, strategies that worked just a year or two ago may already be obsolete today.
+But with the fast-evolving search engine algorithms, strategies that worked just a year or two ago may already be obsolete today.

 Not to mention that SEO for e-commerce comes with its own set of challenges that most content-based sites in a B2B industry don’t face.